james-bern/CS136/README.md

 ---

-**unless otherwise indicated, homework is due the first XXX after it is released**
+**note:** unless otherwise indicated, homework is due the first XXX after it is released

 |week|slides|hw|
 |-:|:-:|-|